 Temporarily, in a period of time roughly from 1990 until 2006, it seemed like houses were an incredible investment.
-That’s a period we now know as a “The” Real Estate Bubble, the after effects of which some areas are still experiencing.
+That’s a period we now know as a (“The”) Real Estate Bubble.

-13 years later we’re now at the same valuation we saw at the bubble’s peak:
+13 years later we finally attained the same valuation we saw at the bubble’s peak:

 Sure – you can probably match inflation with your primary home.
 Your primary residence is a hedge against the cost of shelter.
 However, the idea of “Real Estate As An Investment” is new – perhaps a single generation old.